donny/52projects/README.md

 ### Week 26 (25 Jun - 1 Jul)

 [Zitting](https://github.com/donny/zitting) is a small AWS Lambda using [Gordon](https://github.com/jorgebastida/gordon) that displays top 10 stories from [Hacker News](https://news.ycombinator.com).
 The new stuff that I learn through this project: [Gordon](https://github.com/jorgebastida/gordon) and [Haxor](https://github.com/avinassh/haxor).

+## Epilogue

+*An update in July 2017.* Well, I guess I jinxed myself ;) After 26 projects in 26 weeks, I've stopped doing this due to other higher priority commitments.
+I had fun and learnt a ton doing this.
+But it's very hard with limited amount of time available.
+Maybe next time ;)